IP-CAM/opencart-logstore_xapi/README.md

 ## Setting up book meta data in OpenCart

-#### 1) Create several new Attributes in OpenCart called the following:
+### 1) Create several new Attributes in OpenCart called the following:
   - Readium Book Info
   - Readium Book Title
   - Readium Book Author
   - Readium Book Publisher

+### 2) For each product connected to one or more ebooks, do ONE of the following:

-#### 2) For each product WHICH IS NOT A PRODUCT IN AND OF ITSELF, give the `Readium Book Info` attribute a value in the following format.
+#### For each product WHICH IS NOT A PRODUCT IN AND OF ITSELF, give the `Readium Book Info` attribute a value in the following format.

 ```
 ID=35